buildsi/build-abi-containers/README.md

   - libs/libmpich.so
 ```

+Currently, we are developing with matching autamus containers (e.g., asking
+to test mpich will use [this container](https://github.com/orgs/autamus/packages/container/package/buildsi-mpich))
+but once we have a build cache to quickly install from, it should be possible to write any number of packages in
-Each of these packages (and the versions requested) will need to be available
+a file.
+For now, wach of these packages (and the versions requested) will need to be available
 on the autamus registry, which means that:

  - we need to be able to build with debug symbols globally